orchardpark/freman/frontend/README.md

 ## Installation

-To install the packages run `npm install`
+To install the packages run `npm install`.
+You need to rename the `config-example.tsx` to `config.tsx` and fill it with your configuration.

 ## Development
 To start the app in development mode run: